redballoonsecurity/ofrak/docs/user-guide/disassembler-backends/ghidra.md

     ```
 === "Native"

-    If you are running OFRAK natively, you can use your existing Ghidra installation by following these steps:
+    If you would like to run OFRAK natively with a local Ghidra installation, follow these steps:

+    1. [Follow the directions to install Ghidra](https://github.com/NationalSecurityAgency/ghidra#install), or use your existing Ghidra installation
-    1. Copy `ofrak/disassemblers/ofrak_ghidra/server.conf` to the `server/` directory of your local Ghidra installation.
+    1. Copy `ofrak/disassemblers/ofrak_ghidra/server.conf` to the `server/` directory of your local Ghidra installation
-    1. Run `python -m ofrak_ghidra.config dump > ofrak_ghidra.yml` to create the default YAML file.
+    1. Run `python -m ofrak_ghidra.config dump > ofrak_ghidra.yml` to create the default YAML file
-    1. Modify `ofrak_ghidra.yml` according to your local Ghidra environment.
+    1. Modify `ofrak_ghidra.yml` according to your local Ghidra environment
-    1. Run `python -m ofrak_ghidra.config import ofrak_ghidra.yml`.
+    1. Run `python -m ofrak_ghidra.config import ofrak_ghidra.yml`
-    1. Run `sudo python -m ofrak_ghidra.server start`.
+    1. Run `sudo python -m ofrak_ghidra.server start`

 ## Start/Stop the Ghidra Server